Alfian Sa'at

-Alfian bin Sa'at (born 18 July 1977), best known as Alfian Sa'at, is a prolific Singaporean playwright, poet, and writer.
-He is known for penning a body of plays, poems, and prose that often tackle issues considered taboo in the island-state, such as race, sexuality, and politics.
+Alfian bin Sa'at (born 18 July 1977), better known as Alfian Sa'at, is a Singaporean playwright, poet, and writer.
+He is known for penning a body of English- and Malay-language plays, poems, and prose exploring race, sexuality, and politics, topics considered provocative in Singapore.
+Alfian has also translated Malay-language novels by Malay Singaporean writers to English.
 Alfian has received a number of national literature awards, such as the 2001 Young Artist Award and three Life!
 Theatre Awards for Best Original Script.
 Alfian is the resident playwright of theatre group W!LD RICE.

-Biography

 Early life

-Alfian bin Sa'at is a Muslim Singaporean of Minangkabau, Javanese and Chinese Hakka descent.
-An alumnus of Tampines Primary School, Raffles Institution, and Raffles Junior College, Alfian was the chairman of the drama societies, both known as Raffles Players, in both RI and RJC.
-He also took part in the Creative Arts Programme twice – once at fifteen, and a second time at seventeen – both times under the mentorship of Haresh Sharma.
-He has since returned to the programme as an occasional mentor.
+Born in Singapore in 1977, Alfian is a Malay-Muslim of Minang, Javanese, and Hakka descent.
+Alfian is an alumnus of Tampines Primary School, Raffles Institution (RI), and Raffles Junior College (RJC), where he served as chairman of the drama societies in RI and subsequently in RJC.
+He took part in the National University of Singapore's Creative Arts Programme—an annual creative writing programme for secondary and junior college students—twice under the mentorship of Singaporean playwright Haresh Sharma, first at the age of fifteen, and a second time at seventeen.
 During his two years at RJC, Alfian received the Kripalani Award for Outstanding Contribution to Creative Arts.
-Alfian attended medical classes at the National University of Singapore but did not graduate.
+Alfian was a medical undergraduate at the National University of Singapore but did not graduate.